matthewboman/chinga-la-migra/README.md

 Because anyone can click on the map to add checkpoints and the API is public, it's best to share the URL with only people you trust and keep it off social media.

+Check out the [Demo](https://crashspringfield.github.io/chinga-la-migra/) to test capabilities.

 ##Installation

     git clone https://github.com/crashspringfield/chinga-la-migra/

-    set up public API and image uploading capabilities attach to any site as-if
+  - Set up public API and image uploading capabilities
+  - Attach to any site as-is

 ## Setup for public API
   1. Sign up at Mlabs.com